Acting Theories 1

 Recommended or required reading

-A reader containing articles from the above books is available for purchase in the FAMU International office or for short term loan at the FAMU library.
+A reader is available for purchase in the FAMU International office, or is on reserve at the FAMU library.

 Assessment methods and criteria